weimingtom/onscripter-libretro_fork/README.md

 Open 0.txt as content using RetroArch32
 ```

-* MIYOO MINI Plus: RetroArch 1.10.2 (only for .sh script running with ra32)
+* MIYOO MINI Plus: RetroArch 1.10.2
+The first method: (not only) for .sh script running with ra32 with -L parameter.
+The second method: but you can also toggle "Show 'Load Content'" to load 0.txt.
 $ make clean && make
 ```
 /mnt/SDCARD/RetroArch/.retroarch/cores/